samjyi95/wdi_assessments/weekly_assessments/w07-react.md

 <br><br>

-2. If you aren't doing anything special when you initialize a component, you don't need to define a constructor method?
+2. If you aren't doing anything special when you initialize a class-based component, you don't need to define a constructor method?
 (2 points)

 * a) False, a constructor is required for initialization
 * b) False, an initialize function is needed instead